Dentex

 Dentex is a genus of marine ray-finned fishes belonging to the family Sparidae, which includes the seabreams and porgies.
 The fishes in this genus are found in the eastern Atlantic Ocean and the eastern Indian and Western Pacific Oceans.

 Taxonomy

 Dentex was first proposed as a genus by the French zoologist Georges Cuvier in 1814, Sparus dentex was the type species by absolute tautonymy.
 S. dentex had been described in 1758 by Carl Linnaeus in the 10th Edition of his Systema Naturae from the Mediterranean Sea.
 The five Indo-Pacific species form a species complex called the Dentex hypselosomus species complex but have not been separated into their own genus.
 This genus is placed in the family Sparidae within the order Spariformes by the 5th edition of Fishes of the World.
 Some authorities classify this genus in the subfamily Denticinae, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sparidae.

 Etymology

-Dentex means "with large teeth, and is tautonymous with Linnaeus's Sparus dentex, and is a reference to the large teeth in both jaws.
+Dentex means "with large teeth", is tautonymous with Linnaeus's Sparus dentex, and is a reference to the large teeth in both jaws.